margueriteblair/2020-06-Hackathon/README.md

 Bobby Alestra, I have made my change.
 Jamie Stewart, making new changes.
 Shawn O'Brien, a new change has been made queen
-Will Brown, this is your line to change.
+Will Brown, I AM THE CHANGE!